Zettlr/Zettlr/README.md

 > Please note that, while you can `package` directly for your platform without any suffix, for creating a release specifying the platform is required as electron-builder would otherwise include the development-dependencies in the `app.asar`, resulting in a bloated application.

-#### `lang:refresh`

-This downloads the four default translations of the application from [Zettlr Translate](https://translate.zettlr.com/), with which it is shipped by default.
-It places the files in the `static/lang`-directory.
-Currently, the default languages are: German (Germany), English (USA), English (UK), and French (France).

-> Please note, that this command is intended for an automated workflow that runs from time to time on the repository to perform this action.
-This means: Do **not** commit updated files to the repository.
-Instead, the updated files will be downloaded whenever you `git fetch`.

 #### `csl:refresh`

 This downloads the [Citation Style Language](https://citationstyles.org/) (CSL) files with which the application is shipped, and places them in the `static/csl-locales`- and `static/csl-styles`-directories respectively.